ChrisChandler325/Python-Introduction-Tutorial/README.md

 ## Target Audience

-This tutorial is designed for absolute beginners who have little to no experience with Python programming.
-It's ideal for individuals looking to start their journey in programming with Python.
+This tutorial is designed for those who have learned through the INFOTC 1600 the basics on how a computer operates, and are wanting to learn how to be able to use this knowledge to create code.
+This tutorial will help absolute beginners who have little to no experience with Python programming.
+It's ideal for individuals looking to start their journey in programming with Python after learning about digital media in INFOTC 1600.

 ---